 1. Cham Islands, Part of Cu Lao Cham Marine Park

-If you love the peaceful quality of a tropical island and want an alternative to tourist traps like Hawaii’s Waikiki, try the Cham Islands in Vietnam.
-Located near the town of Hoi An in the South East Asia Sea, the Cham Island chain can be reached via an hour-long boat trip.
+If you love the tranquility of a tropical island but want an alternative to tourist traps like Hawaii’s Waikiki, try the Cham Islands.
+Vietnam’s Cham Islands are located near the town of Hoi An on the coast of the South China Sea.
+The Cham Island chain can be reached via an hour-long boat trip.

 Recognized by UNESCO as a World Biosphere Reserve, the Cham Islands are part of the Cu Lao Cham Marine Park and consist of eight small islands.
-Sparkling aqua blue waters and lovely beaches await you on the Cham Islands.
 A natural coral reef provides the perfect spot for exploring underwater wonders via snorkeling and scuba diving.

 2. Bai Tu Long Bay, the Northeast Portion of Halong Bay

-The world-famous Halong Bay is certainly still a treat in Vietnam, but it can be busy.
-If you want to avoid crowds and experience a quieter, more serene aspect of Vietnam Nature, Bai Tu Long is the place to visit.
+The world-famous Halong Bay is certainly still a treat when visiting Vietnam, but it can be busy.
+If you want to avoid crowds and experience a quieter, more serene Vietnam, Bai Tu Long is the place to visit.
 Filled with clean and often deserted beaches, Bai Tu Long Bay spans 100km and travels up to meet the border to China.
-With beautiful limestone karst mountains covered in green, meeting breathtaking water views – without all the tourist boats – Bai Tu Long will not disappoint.
+With beautiful limestone karst mountains covered in green and breathtaking water views, Bai Tu Long will not disappoint.

 3. Co To Island in the Gulf of Tonkin

-Co To Island is actually an archipelago, or a group of many small islands, the main island being Co To Island, along with the smaller Co islands, Thanh Lam island, and many more.
+Co To Island is actually an archipelago, or a group of many small islands – the main island being Co To Island, along with the smaller Co islands, Thanh Lam island, and many more.
 Located off North Vietnam near Van Don Station and Quang Ninh Province, Co To Island features soft white sand that contrasts with the aquamarine ocean waves.
 With its quaint fishing village, lighthouses, and forests, there is plenty to explore.

 4. Con Dao Island, the Mysterious Island

-Con Dao Island is a lesser known destination, but it is an amazing place to experience wildlife in Con Dao National Park.
-Exploring coral reefs and fishing are just two popular activities here.
+Con Dao Island is a true hidden gem.
+Con Dao National Park makes it an amazing place to experience local wildlife.
+Other popular activities include exploring coral reefs and fishing.
 Unfortunately, the secret may be out: In 2011, Con Dao was named by Lonely Planet as one of the “Top 10 Mysterious Islands.”

 5. Nam Du Islands, Part of Kien Giang Province

-Another stunning archipelago to check out, the Nam Du Islands are approximately 60km from the Vietnamese mainland.
-While these 21 islands don’t boast tons of white sandy beaches, they are still quite beautiful – if not some of the most breathtaking you will ever see.
+Another stunning archipelago to visit in Vietnam is the Nam Du Islands, located 60km from the Vietnamese mainland.
+While these twenty-one islands may not boast tons of white sandy beaches, they are still some of the most breathtaking beaches you will ever see.
 Offering stunning panoramic views, the Nam Du archipelago is often called the “mini Halong Bay.”

 6. Ly Son Island, Quang Ngai

-Do you love seafood as much as you love beaches?
-Try Ly Son Island, found in Northeast Vietnam, the only island district in Quang Ngai.
-Seafood, seaweed delicacies, Vietnamese garlic salad, and even salted anchovies are just some of the island fare you can experience here.
+Needing your fill of fresh Vietnamese seafood?
+Try Ly Son Island!
+Found in Northeast Vietnam, Ly Son is the only island district in Quang Ngai.
+Seafood, seaweed delicacies, Vietnamese garlic salad, and even salted anchovies are just a few of the island’s fare you can experience during your visit.

 7. Bình Ba Island, Cam Ranh Bay